nikfrank/chess-164/README.md

 copy over clientId, secret into firebase console from github app page (dev settings)

+I also made sure that my custom domain would work with heroku, github and firebase.

 firebase will allow localhost requests

 `$ yarn add firebase`